gabceb/jquery-browser-plugin/README.md

 ## Usage

 Returns true if the current useragent is some version of Microsoft's Internet Explorer.
+Supports all IE versions including IE11

     $.browser.msie;